bitwizeshift/Graphing-Calculator/README.md

 A graphing calculator project which was designed as part of a university assignment.

+This project was implemented during second-year University.
+The design of this does not necessarily reflect the quality of decisions that would be made if this were to be done again from scratch.

 _**This project is no longer maintained**_

 ## Features